Position

 Average Salary: $70,954

-In Minneapolis, educators have the chance to inspire creativity in students through various art forms.
-The city's vibrant arts scene offers opportunities to collaborate with local galleries and artists, enhancing the teaching experience.
+In Minneapolis, educators have the chance to inspire young minds through creative projects.
+The city's vibrant arts scene offers many opportunities for collaboration with local artists and institutions.
+Notable schools include the Minneapolis College of Art and Design.

 Find Art Teacher jobs in Minneapolis, MN